 Hovany said there aren't any signs of a slowdown yet.

-On a week-by-week basis, he said, local sales are tracking almost exactly the numbers for the 2004 boom, which he described as "a phenomenal year."
+On a week-by-week basis, he said, local sales are tracking in an almost exact fashion the numbers for the 2004 boom, which he described as "a phenomenal year."